awsdocs/amazon-sagemaker-developer-guide/doc_source/adapt-training-container.md

 This bash shell script may raise a permission issue similar to the following error message:

    ```
    "denied: User: [ARN] is not authorized to perform: ecr:InitiateLayerUpload on resource:
    arn:aws:ecr:us-east-1:[id]:repository/tf-custom-container-test"
    ```
 If this error occurs, you need to attach the **AmazonEC2ContainerRegistryFullAccess** policy to your IAM role\.
-Go to the [IAM console](https://console.aws.amazon.com/iam/home), choose **Roles** from the left navigation pane, look up the IAM role you used for the Nnotebook instance\.
+Go to the [IAM console](https://console.aws.amazon.com/iam/home), choose **Roles** from the left navigation pane, look up the IAM role you used for the Notebook instance\.
 Under the **Permission** tab, choose the **Attach policies** button, and search the **AmazonEC2ContainerRegistryFullAccess** policy\.
 Mark the check box of the policy, and choose **Attach policy** to finish\.

 1. After you push the container, you can call the Amazon ECR image from anywhere in the SageMaker environment\.
 Run the following code example in the next notebook cell\.